 - the right to erasure – where appropriate, to ask that all personal data about you is erased;

-- the right to restrict processing – to ask that some or all processing ceases – generally this would involve invoking the National Data Opt-out through your GP or withdrawing from a clinical research study directly;
+- the right to restrict processing – to ask that some or all processing ceases – generally this would involve invoking the National Data Opt-out, speaking to your GP or withdrawing from a clinical research study directly;

 - the right to data portability – this only applies to data you have provided directly;

 - the right to object to and not to be subject to automated decision-making, including profiling.
 We do not have any automated decision-making.

 As the data we hold is anonymous, we are not required to support these rights nor is it possible as we have no indication of anyone’s identity.
 If you are involved in any clinical research studies, then you would have been approached to participate by your GP, who will hold records about your involvement – we do not hold information that identifies you.

 You may make a complaint to the Information Commissioner’s Office through their website or their helpline 0303 123 1113.

 You can opt out

 You can opt out of any of your confidential patient information being used for planning and research.
 If you do not want your GP practice to share such information from your health record, let your doctor know.
 Opting out of sharing your health records will not affect the direct care that you receive, though may affect how well the NHS can operate (see below).
 You can find out more about the National Data Opt-out in England.